 Continuing, once we pour ourselves a single glass, we seemingly wouldn’t fill it right to the brim.
 We may – however picking it up and consuming it will likely be a problem, we might even spill some as we try and grab it.
 So what can we do?
-We pour sufficient to leave a little bit of room on the top so we will sip our water without making a mess.
+We pour sufficiently to leave a little bit of room on the top so we will sip our water without making a mess.

 That room on the top of the glass is the headroom.
 When you find yourself mixing, you need to protect some of the dynamic range of your track so as to stop it from clipping during transients or louder moments that happen all through the music.
 The headroom acts as a buffer zone for loud peaks and increases in volume which will happen all through the performance.

-By preserving the headroom, you’ll give your self and/or the mastering engineer the flexibility to show up the mix later throughout the mastering process.
-This would be the time when the record comes up in volume to an industry acceptable stage.
+By preserving the headroom, you’ll give yourself and/or the mastering engineer the flexibility to show up in the mix later throughout the mastering process.
+This would be the time when the record comes up in volume to an industry-acceptable stage.

 What happens if done wrong?

 Without correct gain staging, we’re holding the mix back from sounding pretty much as good as it might be.
 This poses an issue later with regards to mastering, as we won’t be able to turn up a mix that’s already too loud or take away noise that’s already present.
-Moreover, a music that’s gain staged too loud tends to sound weak, skinny, flat, distorted, and usually unpleasant.
+Moreover, music that’s gain staged too loud tends to sound weak, skinny, flat, distorted, and usually unpleasant.
 Tread carefully.